CTVA US Music Variety - "The Ed Sullivan Show" (CBS) Season 17 (1964-65)

 Highlights:

---Gerry and the Pacemakers (British/Liverpool Pop Group) – "Ferry Across the Mersey," "It's Gonna Be Alright" & "Why, Oh Why"
+--Gerry and the Pacemakers (British/Liverpool Pop Group) - "Ferry Across the Mersey," "It's Gonna Be Alright" & "Why, Oh Why."

---Maurice Chevalier - "C'est Magnifique," "It's All Right with Me" and "Just One of Those Things"
+--Maurice Chevalier - "C'est Magnifique," "It's All Right with Me" and "Just One of Those Things."

---Soupy Sales (comedian) - "The Mouse"
+--Soupy Sales (comedian) sings "The Mouse."

---José Torres (middleweight boxing champion) - "Un Poco Mas"
+--José Torres (middleweight boxing champion) - "Un Poco Mas."

---Felicia Sanders (singer) - "Sunrise, Sunset"
+--Felicia Sanders (singer) - "Sunrise, Sunset."

---The San Francisco Ballet - "Beautiful Galatea"
+--The San Francisco Ballet - "Beautiful Galatea."

---Jorgen and Conny (a perch act)
+--Jorgen and Conny (a balancing act)

 17.29 [830] The Ed Sullivan Show: EASTER SHOW